Ananyaiitbhilai/Text2Triple-LLM-Agent/ReadME.md

 - Please set-up a virtual environment`
 - The dependencies are compatible for Mac M1, other OS might need to change the requirements accordingly

-2. Download the CONLL04 dataset and place it in the [data](data) directory.
+2. Download the CONLL04 dataset and place it in the [data/conll04](data/conll04) directory.
 I have already placed the dataset there.

 3. Run the pre-processing script to format the dataset: